castorini/ragnarok/CONTRIBUTING.md

 ## License

-By contributing to RankLLM, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to Ragnarök, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.